-B.1 indicates the activity released by the nuclear power plants during the year 2018.
+Table 15.B.1 indicates the activity released by the nuclear power plants in 2021.
 The radiological impact associated with the releases is not significant, with the activities released representing a small fraction of the authorised dose limits.

-The effective doses calculated for the most exposed member of the public never at any time exceeded the limit of 0.1 mSv/year per reactor authorised for radioactive effluents, -0.001 mSv/year being the maximum value estimated for 2018.
+The effective doses calculated for the most exposed member of the public never at any time exceeded the limit of 0.1 mSv/year per reactor authorised for radioactive effluents, 0.001 mSv/ year being the maximum value estimated for 2021.